Wise business account review

 - Accounting integrations.
 Connect currency accounts to Xero or QuickBooks in real time to save time on manual admin.

 - Manage currencies.
 Move money between currencies in seconds, with the real exchange rate and without high conversion fees.
 See up to 54 currencies from the 1 account.
+Learn more about multi-currency business accounts.

 - No foreign transaction fees.
 Pay expenses online or in-store with no fees to worry about.